RobTillaart/ADS1X15/README.md

 Calling this over and over again can give the same value multiple times.

 By using **bool isBusy()** or **bool isReady()** one can wait until new data is available.
+NOte this only works in the SINGLE_SHOT modus.

-Or one can use the **ALERT/RDY** pin to trigger via hardware the readiness of the conversion.
+In continuous mode one should use the **ALERT/RDY** pin to trigger via hardware the readiness of the conversion.
+This can be done by using an interrupt.

 See examples.